 Within school there is an ongoing programme of INSET training for all members of staff.
 Staff also attend courses run by the LA and other agencies and organisations.
 The school governors are also informed of courses on disability and SEND issues and are invited to attend.

-The Inclusion Manager regularly attends courses on SEND issues run by the LA and other agencies.
+The SENDCo regularly attends courses on SEND issues run by the LA and other agencies.
 They also attend school INSET sessions about other areas of the curriculum to ensure they are aware of current practices in these areas and any future developments which may affect children with SEND.
-The Inclusion Manager also works with other SENCo's within Solihull Local Authority as part of the Rural Solihull Schools Partnership.
+The SENDCo also works with other SENCo's within Solihull Local Authority as part of the Rural Solihull Schools Partnership and with the SENDCo from Coppice Academy as part of our Multi-Academy Trust.